elixir-lang/elixir/docs/4_protocols_and_records.md

       def blank?(_),     do: false
     end

-And we would have to define the implementation for all native data types.
+And we would do so for all native data types.
 The types available are:

 * Record
 * Tuple